Medicare Advantage Plans Can See Massive Gains in Risk Adjustment by Focusing on Kidney DiseaseAuthor : Strive Health

-By Jon Collins, Head of Data Strategy & Analytics, and TJ Malman, Manager of Strategy & Development
+By Jon Collins, Head of Data Strategy & Analytics, and TJ Malman, Director of Corporate Strategy

 Any experienced Medicare Advantage (MA) plan leader understands the importance of the Hierarchical Condition Category (HCC) risk adjustment model and its benefits for delivering care and ensuring appropriate reimbursement for complex patient populations.